 |17||.||Born To Love Me||x||x|

 - #1 to #3: Orchestra instrumentals.

-- #1: The first known recording of I'm Gonna Go Fishin' was at the Newport concert in 1960, the second one on the album My Kind Of Jazz Part III from 1975, where it was the only take in which Brother Ray contributed on piano.
+- #1: The studio recording of the tune is on the album My Kind Of Jazz Part III from 1975, where it was the only take in which Brother Ray contributed on piano.
 Listed as Going Fishing on the Warsaw 2-CD; solos Jim Seely - tp, Clifford Solomon - ts, Bobby Floyd - p.